telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

                 pages and the last page will be empty (or with NoRecordsTemplate if you're using such).

-###  FilterMenu `GridFilterMenu`

-Gets a reference to  object.
-The filtering menu
-                appears when the filter button on the  is clicked.

-#### Remarks
-This property is meaningful only when you have filtering enabled (by setting
-                AllowFilteringByColumn="true").

-###  HeaderContextMenu `GridHeaderContextMenu`

-Represents a HeaderContextMenu

-###  Columns `GridColumnCollection`

-Gets a collection () of all columns in
-                Telerik RadGrid.

-#### Remarks
-This is one of the three columns collections in Telerik RadGrid.
-The
-            other two are AutoGeneratedColumns and
-            RenderColumns.

-###  IsExporting `Boolean`

-This property returns true when the control is currently exporting a file

-###  IsDetailDataBindingInProgress `Boolean`

-Gets a value indicating whether a detail table is currently binding.

-###  DataSourceIsAssigned `Object`

-###  DataSourceID `Object`

-Gets or sets the ID of the control from which the Telerik RadGrid
-                control retrieves its list of data items.

-#### Remarks
-If the Telerik RadGrid control has already been initialized when
-                you set the DataSourceID property.This property cannot be set by themes or style sheet themes.

-###  ClientDataSourceID `Object`

-Gets or sets ID of RadClientDataSource control that to be used for client side binding

-###  ODataDataSourceID `Object`

-Gets or sets the ODataDataSource used for data binding.

-###  DataModelID `String`

-Gets or sets a OData service DataModelID.

-###  ViewStateSize `Int32`

-###  Skin `String`

-Gets or sets the name of the Skin that Telerik RadGrid will use.
-                In case one needs custom skin (not embedded within the assembly) she has to refer the respective .css in the head tag as explained in docs here:
-                RadControls for ASP.NET Ajax Fundamentals -> Controlling Visual Appearance -> Creating a custom skin

-#### Remarks
-There are three possible scenarios for using this property:Leave this property unset or set it to "Default" - the default skin,
-                    common for the Telerik UI for ASP.NET AJAX suite will be usedSet the name of the embedded grid skin - the skin will be appliedSet the name of the custom grid skin along with the EnableEmbeddedSkins="false"
-            (see 'Creating a custom skin' Fundamentals article)Set this property to "" - no skin will be applied.
-                    Only the default grid images (for Expand/Collapse, Sort, Edit, etc) will be used.
-Use this option if you have own appearance customizations for prevous Telerik RadGrid versions.

-###  AllowFilteringByColumn `Boolean`

-Gets or sets a value indicating whether the filtering of all tables in the
-            hierarchy will be enabled, unless specified other by GridTableView.AllowFilteringByColumn.

-###  FilterType `GridFilterType`

-Change the filter type displayed in the filter dropdown

-###  EnableHeaderContextMenu `GridHeaderContextMenu`

-Gets or sets a value indicating whether the header context menu should be
-                 enabled.

-###  EnableHeaderContextAggregatesMenu `Boolean`

-Gets or sets a value indicating whether the option to set columns aggregates should appear in
-             	header context menu.

-###  EnableHeaderContextFilterMenu `GridFilterMenu`

-Gets or sets a value indicating whether the header context filter menu should be
-                 enabled.

-###  ImagesPath `String`

-Gets or sets default path for the grid images.

-###  Culture `CultureInfo`

-Gets or sets the selected culture.
-Localization strings will be loaded based on this value.

-###  LocalizationPath `GridStrings`

-Gets or sets a value indicating where RadGrid will look for its .resx localization file.
-            By default this file should be in the App_GlobalResources folder.
-However, if you cannot put the resource file in the default location or .resx files compilation is disabled for some reason (e.g. in a DotNetNuke environment), this property should be set to the location of the resource file.

-#### Remarks
-If specified, the LocalizationPath
-            property will allow you to load the grid localization file from any location in the web application.

-###  EnableAriaSupport `Boolean`

-When set to true enables support for WAI-ARIA

-###  EnableHierarchyExpandAll `Boolean`

-Gets or sets a value indicating whether the hierarchy expand/collapse all header buttons should be switched on.

-###  EnableGroupsExpandAll `Boolean`

-Gets or sets a value indicating whether the groups expand/collapse all header buttons should be switched on.

-###  TabIndex `Int16`

-Gets or sets the tab index of the Web server control.

-###  CellPadding `Int32`

-Gets or sets the amount of space between the contents of a cell and the cell's
-            border.

-###  CellSpacing `Int32`

-Gets or sets the amount of space between cells.

-###  Controls `ControlCollection`

-###  GridLines `GridLines`

-Gets or sets a value that specifies whether the border between the cells of a
-            data table is displayed.

-###  HorizontalAlign `HorizontalAlign`

-Gets or sets the horizontal alignment of a data table within its
-            container.

-###  RegisterWithScriptManager `Boolean`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

-#### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

-###  Skin `String`

-Gets or sets the skin name for the control user interface.

-#### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  IsSkinSet `String`

-For internal use.

-###  EnableEmbeddedScripts `Boolean`

-Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

-#### Remarks
-If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

-###  EnableEmbeddedSkins `String`

-Gets or sets the value, indicating whether to render links to the embedded skins or not.

-#### Remarks
-If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

-###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

-#### Remarks
-If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  RuntimeSkin `String`

-Gets the real skin name for the control user interface.
-If Skin is not set, returns
-            "Default", otherwise returns Skin.

-###  EnableAjaxSkinRendering `String`

-Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

-#### Remarks
-If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  RenderMode `RenderMode`

-Specifies the rendering mode of the control.
-Setting the mode to Lightweight will yield
-            HTML 5/CSS 3 html and css.

-#### Remarks
-Lightweight rendering mode might change the outlook of the component in some older browsers
-            that don't support CSS3/HTML5.

-###  ResolvedRenderMode `RenderMode`

-Returns resolved RenderMode should the original value was Auto

-###  ClientStateFieldID `String`

-###  CssClassFormatString `String`

-The CssClass property will now be used instead of the former Skin
-            and will be modified in AddAttributesToRender()

-###  DefaultCssClass `String`

-###  ClientIDMode `ClientIDMode`

-This property is overridden in order to support controls which implement INamingContainer.
-            The default value is changed to "AutoID".

-###  ScriptManager `ScriptManager`

-###  AccessKey `String`

-Gets or sets the access key that allows you to quickly navigate to the
-            Web server control.

-###  BackColor `Color`

-Gets or sets the background color of the Web server control.

-###  BorderColor `Color`

-Gets or sets the border color of the Web control.

-###  BorderStyle `BorderStyle`

-Gets or sets the border style of the Web server control.

-###  BorderWidth `Unit`

-Gets or sets the border width of the Web server control.

-###  CssClass `String`

-Gets or sets the Cascading Style Sheet (CSS) class rendered by the Web
-            server control on the client.

-###  Enabled `Boolean`

-Gets or sets a value indicating whether the Web server control is enabled.

-###  EnableTheming `Boolean`

-Gets or sets a value indicating whether themes apply to this control.

-###  ForeColor `Color`

-Gets or sets the foreground color (typically the color of the text)
-            of the Web server control.

-###  Font `FontInfo`

-Gets the font properties associated with the Web server control.

-###  Height `Unit`

-Gets or sets the height of the Web server control.

-###  SkinID `String`

-Gets or sets the skin to apply to the control.

 ###  Visible `Boolean`

 Gets or sets a value that indicates whether a server control is rendered